pawatsethaput/OpenBank/Data-Import-format-for-creating-sandbox-data..md

 * transactions.counterparty: optional, but useful if specified.
 * transactions.details.new_balance: represented as a string (the balance of the account after this transaction)
 * transactions.details.value: represented as a string (the amount of the transaction, negative if money left the account, positive if it came in)

+Once the data has been imported you can view it / manage it using: https://sofisandbox.openbankproject.com